-Please email your application to firstname.lastname@example.org by Monday, March 1.
+We have two internal deadline: For the summer success program – Feb 15th and for the Fall or Spring Programs – May 31st.
+Please email your application to email@example.com.
 After completion of the Faculty Success Program, funded faculty are asked to submit a short report by September 15 that includes an overall assessment of the program, specific benefits of participating in the program, and a description of recommended practices or ideas that should be considered at Bowdoin.

 In reviewing applications, we will prioritize the support of tenure track faculty but we do encourage tenured faculty to apply as well.
 Visiting and non-tenure-track faculty are not eligible.